ros2/design/articles/external_qos_file.md

         ...
 ```

-### Endpoint type
+### Entity type

-It should be possible to distinguish between the different endpoint types in a qos profile file.
+It should be possible to distinguish between the different entity types in a QoS profile file.
 For example:

 ```xml